troglobit/finit/doc/conditions.md

 Conditions are a new addition to Finit, introduced in v3, with the intention of providing a mechanism for common synchronization problems.
+For example:

-For example: do not start this service until another process has started, or until basic network access is available.
+- *"do not start this service until another process has started"*, or
+- *"do not starty until basic network access is available"*

-Conditions are similaar to declaring runlevels per service.
-They are specified within angle brackets `<>` in a `service`/`task`/`run` stanza.
+Conditions are similar in syntax to declaring runlevels per service.
+They are specified within angle brackets `<>` and can be applied to any of the `service`, `task`, or `run` stanza.
 Multiple conditions may be specified separated by comma.
-Conditions are AND'ed during evaluation, i.e. all conditions must be satisfied in order for a service to run.
+Multiple conditions are logically AND'ed during evaluation, i.e. all conditions must be satisfied in order for a service to run.

-**Example:**
+### Example

 ```shell
     service [2345] <svc/sbin/setupd,svc/sbin/zebra> /sbin/netd -- Network monitor